Master's Programme in Computer, Communication and Information Sciences – Human-Computer Interaction – opiskelijoiden tarinoita

 In the final phase of the academic evaluation, the applicants who passed the preliminary evaluation, are ranked and the best applicants are selected.
 The programme does not have a minimum quota to be fulfilled, and not all eligible applicants will necessarily be admitted.

-In addition to the mandatory application documents, applicants to the programme are requested to provide the following additional documents:
+In addition to the compulsory application documents, applicants to the CCIS programme are requested to provide the following study-option-specific documents:

 The application should explain the full educational history of the applicant.